-This was my second experiment of the weekend and it also turned out well.
-It’s really simple and once again can be made egg and dairy free for the little ones with food allergies simply by using dairy free chocolate.
+This was my second Halloween experiment of the weekend and it also turned out well.
+It’s a really simple recipe and once again can be made egg and dairy free for the little ones with food allergies simply by using dairy free chocolate.

 - Pretzels, small sticks (Tip: Look at your local brands, you want the thinnest pretzel stick you can find so that the chocolate holds it together easily)